My areas of interest include computers, audio recording technology and studio setups, and any kind of hardware in between.

-Belt or Direct Drive: Most of the time, vinyl record turntables are spun in one of two ways.
-First (and more common at lower price points) you'll have belt drive.
+Most of the time, vinyl record turntables are spun in one of two ways.
+First (and more common at lower price points), you'll have a belt drive.
 This is where the platform is spun using a belt attached to a motor.
-Belt drive systems are a bit weaker, and produce more vibration.
+Belt drive systems are a bit weaker and produce more vibration.

-Direct drive uses a gear instead of a belt.
+The direct drive uses a gear instead of a belt.
 They're stronger, and you can start a record from a standstill.
 They are generally a lot better.
-However some people have noted issues with it transmitting unwanted resonance and noise.
+However, some people have noted issues with it transmitting unwanted resonance and noise.
 (That hasn't been my experience).

-The LP60 is a fine offering, and it's one of the better budget record players below $100.
-In terms of function there's little else you could ask for: it's a fully automatic turntable with the capability to play at 33-1/3 and 45 RPM.
+The Audio-Technica LP60 is a fine offering, attractive, functional, and ubiquitous; it's one of the better budget record players below $100.
+In terms of function, there's little else you could ask for: it's a fully automatic turntable with the capability to play at 33-1/3 and 45 RPM.

 It is a belt-drive turntable, and that means it's not as strong as some, but it shouldn't be an issue for you.
 Vibration is minimal, and noise transfer isn't noticeable.

 It comes with the RCA to 1/8 inch cables you'll need, as well as an integrated Audio Technica dual magnet cartridge with a replaceable stylus.
-(You can always upgrade the to a nicer stylus later, if you feel so inclined, but I think it's fine for most applications).
+(You can always upgrade to a nicer stylus later if you feel so inclined, but I think it's fine for most applications).

-I wanted to include this belt-driven turntable by Pyle because I want to emphasize that it doesn't take a stack of money to get a good sounding record player in your home.
-Is this the greatest turntable to land on the market?
-No. But it's a very capable product with excellent sound for the price tag and nice features.
+I wanted to include this belt-driven turntable by Pyle because I want to emphasize that it doesn't take a stack of money to get a good-sounding record player in your home.
+Is this the greatest turntable ever to land on the market?
+No. But it's very, very good for the price.
+The PLTTB1 is a highly capable product with excellent sound for the price tag and nice features.

-This is one of the best turntables under $100 due to its simple and easy to use array of basic features.
+This is one of the best turntables under $100 due to its easy-to-use and a straightforward array of basic features.
 It can play both 33 and 45 RPM records, and it has a pitch adjustment of up to 16 percent in each direction.
-It features an 'S' shaped tone arm which works to reduce vibration and noise transference.
-It also features built-in anti-skate technology which preserves the grooves of your record and ensures even levels on both channels.
+It features an "S-shaped" tonearm, which reduces vibration and noise transference.
+It also features built-in anti-skate technology, which preserves the grooves of your record and ensures even levels on both channels.

-I should also mention that it looks great with a clean and modern look, so it should fit in with your stereo setup nicely.
+It looks great with a clean and modern look, so it should nicely fit in with your stereo set up.
 It's an affordable budget turntable system with excellent customer reviews.

 I'm going to review another offering by Audio Technica here.
-I don't normally like reviewing the same brand twice in a list like this, but I can't help myself: this is one of the best turntables on a budget that a person could as for.
+I don't normally like reviewing the same brand twice in a list like this, but I can't help myself: the LP120 is one of the best turntables on a budget that a person could as for.

-This record player will handle 33s, 45s and 78s, and it comes with a number of precision quartz controls for thing such as pitch.
+This record player will handle 33s, 45s, and 78s, and it comes with a number of precision quartz controls for things such as pitch.

-This is a solid turntable!
+This is quite literally a very solid turntable.
 It weighs approximately 23 pounds, so it's not exactly portable.
 But that extra weight is necessary to cut down any resonance or vibration.
 The result is a pristine sound that's well isolated and true.